mrmojica/color-game/README.md

-#THE GRATE RBG COLOR GAME!
+#The GReat RBG Color Game!

 Get to know your rbg colors by playing this game.